texfaq/texfaq.github.io/FAQ-footintab.md

     more than one footnote.
 -  Stick the `tabular` environment in a
     `minipage`.
 Footnotes in the
-    table then ''work'', in the `minipage`s style, with no extra effort.
+    table then "work", in the `minipage`s style, with no extra effort.
 (This is, in effect, somewhat like table notes, but the typeset appearance isn't designed for the job.)
 -  Use [`tabularx`](https://ctan.org/pkg/tabularx) or [`longtable`](https://ctan.org/pkg/longtable) from the LaTeX